How to Make a Resume for Your First Job

 Major-specific GPA (if higher than a 3.5, and if your college provides one)

 Researching the companies you’re applying to can help select what information about your education background to include.
 While some companies might value a holistic approach to displaying your skills, experiences, education and certificates, others may prefer applicants only list what’s directly relevant to the posted job description.

 Include volunteer work and extracurriculars

 Highlighting extracurricular activities and volunteer experiences can help add context to the value you’ll bring as an employee.
 These activities provide a wealth of real-world experience that is valuable to employers, building both soft and hard skills in candidates.

 Align any traits and skills listed in the job description with the volunteer work and extracurriculars you’ve participated in.
 For example, volunteering with a food bank organization might have helped you develop the problem-solving, flexibility and time management skills employers are seeking.

 6. Craft a tailored cover letter

-While not always required, a cover letter can be a helpful context for employers when applying to your first job.
+While not always required, a cover letter can be a helpful context for employers when applying for your first job.
 A thoughtful cover letter can demonstrate that you’ve put significant effort into preparing your application and gives you extra space to describe your qualifications for the role.

 Your cover letter should include: